urbanquakers/pantograph/docs/docs/actions/number_of_commits.md

 number_of_commits ||
 ---|---
-Supported platforms | ios, android, mac
+Supported platforms | mac, linux, windows
 Author | @onevcat, @samuelbeek
 Returns | The total number of all commits in current git branch